 Get away with the girls!
-From spas to shopping, from dining to dancing, Denver has everything you need for an unforgettable girlfriend getaway weekend.
+From spas to shopping, from dining to dancing, Denver has everything you need for an unforgettable girlfriends getaway weekend.
+To keep the boys happy, check out our "A Guys Getaway Trip to Denver" post.

 WHERE TO STAY